10 Advantages of Embolization

 Hear from patients who had children after embolization…

-Embolization isn’t surgery.
+Another advantage of Embolization is that it is non-surgical.
 Recovery time is much, much shorter.
-Your body won’t have to heal from the trauma of large surface incisions, tissue removal or even the effects of general anesthetic.
+Your body won’t have to heal from the trauma of large surface incisions, tissue removal or even the effects of a general anesthetic.
 As a result, most patients are on their feet in 24 hours and feeling normal enough to return to regular life and work within about 4 days.